abrarmajeedi/rica2_aqa/GETTING_STARTED.md

     python -u train.py configs/mtl_aqa/deter_mtl_diving_text_data_query.yaml

+These commands will train the specified models and automatically run the evaluation, generating the evaluation results at the end.

+## [BONUS] Tuning Experiment Parameters

+Our code allows easy change of model and experiment parameters:

 ### Modifying  hyperparameters

-You can modify different hyperparameters of the models by changing the config files in `./configs`
+You can modify different hyperparameters of the models and training by changing values within in the config files in `./configs`

 ### Generating text embeddings

+RICA<sup>2</sup> incorporates the step information in the an action via LLM embedddings extracted from the textual step descriptions.
+These can be found `./tools`.

 For FineDiving